anilkunchalaece/act_tubelet_dataset_gen/README.md

 #### Known Issues
 1. When using *org* bbox variation, few frames may skipped due to errors.
     1.1 Need to write script to check for these and make duplicates for missing frames if necessary
+2. OKUTAMA tubelets
+    There is a issue with Union bbox variation, for this dataset, we have to stick with "org" bbox variation